What Is Cryoglobulinemia?

 Precipitates of cryoglobulins can trigger inflammation of blood vessels (vasculitis), which causes various symptoms, such as bruises, joint aches, and weakness.
 The vasculitis may damage the liver and kidneys.
 In some people, the damage may progress to liver failure and kidney failure and can be fatal.

 Avoiding cold temperatures helps prevent vasculitis.
 Treating the underlying disorder may reduce the formation of cryoglobulins.
 For example, using interferon alpha to treat hepatitis C virus infection helps reduce formation of cryoglobulins.
-Removal of a large amount of plasma (the liquid part of blood) plus plasma transfusions (plasma exchange) may help, especially when combined with interferon.
+Removal of a large amount of plasma (the liquid part of blood) plus plasma transfusions (plasma exchange) may help, especially when combined with use of interferon.